Table of Contents

 Polycystic ovary syndrome is an endocrinological disorder that is characterized by hyperandrogenism, ovarian dysfunction and the identification of multiple cysts in the ovaries.
 The condition is also associated with metabolic syndrome, hyperinsulinemia and insulin resistance.

 Epidemiology of Polycystic Ovary Syndrome

 Several diagnostic criteria exist for the diagnosis of polycystic ovary syndrome; some of them are stricter than the others and, accordingly, the prevalence of polycystic ovary syndrome is expected to differ according to which diagnostic criteria are used.

 Regardless of that, the prevalence of polycystic ovary syndrome is estimated to be 8% to 17% of women in their reproductive age and is fast increasing due to change in lifestyle and increasing stress.
 This figure makes polycystic ovary syndrome one of the most common endocrinological disorders in the population.

-Family history of polycystic ovary syndrome, weight gain, sedentary life style, and history of epilepsy disorder all increase the risk of developing polycystic ovary syndrome.
-Past medical history of valproate use increases the risk of polycystic ovary syndrome.
+A family history of polycystic ovary syndrome, weight gain, sedentary lifestyle and history of epilepsy disorder all increase the risk of developing polycystic ovary syndrome.
+A past medical history of valproate use increases the risk of polycystic ovary syndrome.
 Diabetes is also associated with an increased risk of polycystic ovary syndrome.

 Pathophysiology of Polycystic Ovary Syndrome

 Patients with polycystic ovary syndrome are usually hyperinsulinemic and they have insulin resistance.
-It is believed that hyperinsulinemia results in a viscous cycle by facilitating weight gain, increasing free fatty acids in the blood, and worsening insulin resistance.
-This viscous cycle puts the patient at an increased risk of metabolic syndrome, a common encounter in patients with polycystic ovary syndrome.
+It is believed that hyperinsulinemia results in a vicious cycle by facilitating weight gain, increasing free fatty acids in the blood, and worsening insulin resistance.
+This vicious cycle puts the patient at an increased risk of metabolic syndrome, a common encounter in patients with polycystic ovary syndrome.

 Patients with polycystic ovary syndrome develop insulin resistance by increasing the phosphorylation of the insulin receptor.
 Despite this, hyperinsulinemia alone is not known to affect ovarian theca cells and will not cause a direct increase in androgens production.
 Hyperinsulinemia, when combined with an elevated luteinizing hormone, another pathologic change in polycystic ovary syndrome, induces ovarian theca cells to produce more androgens.